 Note: The routers in this activity are partially configured.
-Some of the configurations are not covered in this course but they are provided to assist you in using verification commands.
+Some of the configurations are not covered in this course, but are provided to assist you in using verification commands.

-Instructor Note: The serial interfaces are already configured and active.
-In addition, routing is configured using OSPF.
-This is done so that this activity is ready to provide complete output from show commands when the student configures and activates the Ethernet interfaces.
+Note: The serial interfaces are already configured and active.
+In addition, routing is configured using EIGRP.
+This is done so that this activity is (1) consistent with examples shown in the chapter, (2) ready to provide complete output from show commands when the student configures and activates the Ethernet interfaces.